Hartsfield Syndrome

 Offers Telehealth

-Mario Lacouture is a Dermatologist in New York, New York.
+Mario Lacouture is a Dermatologist practicing medicine in Garden City, New York.
 Dr. Lacouture is rated as a Distinguished provider by MediFind in the treatment of Hartsfield Syndrome.
-His top areas of expertise are Autosomal Recessive Hypotrichosis, Hartsfield Syndrome, Alopecia Areata, and Basal Cell Skin Cancer.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Recessive Hypotrichosis, Hartsfield Syndrome, Alopecia Areata, and Basal Cell Skin Cancer.

 Distinguished in Hartsfield Syndrome